 Are you a young scientist who has obtained a PhD in organic, bioorganic, or medicinal chemistry within the past five years?
 Have you just returned (or are planning to soon return) from at least a year–long post-doctoral research stay abroad and are thinking about establishing your own research group in the Czech Republic?

-The Experientia Foundation is offering you a unique opportunity to apply for a start-up grant to launch your own research group’s activities.
-These start-up grants will be awarded for a period of three years to young scientists who have spent at least a year conducting research abroad.
-The research group will receive a total of CZK 2 million every year.
-The workplace and laboratory equipment will be provided by the host institution.
+These start-up grants are awarded for a period of three years to young scientists who have spent at least a year conducting research abroad.
+The research group will receive a total of CZK 2 million from Experientia Foundation every year.
+Another 0,7 million CZK, the workplace and laboratory equipment will be provided by the host institution.

 Ondřej Baszczyňski became the first to receive an Experientia Foundation start-up grant, and, on 1 January 2019, he established a research group at the Charles University Faculty of Science.
 His group is focusing on medicinal chemistry and the targeted delivery of biologically active compounds with the use of phosphate-based prodrugs.
 You can read more about the group’s research on their website.